Comparison of secure and weak fixture-to-pole mounting methods in site lighting installations

 Structural Differences in Mounting Architectures

-Every mounting style transfers the weight and wind force of the luminaire to the pole differently.
-In high-wind coastal environments or high-mounting-height applications (30ft+), these forces are magnified.
+Every mounting style transfers weight and wind force to the pole differently.
+In high-wind coastal environments or high-mounting-height applications (30 ft+), these forces magnify.
+The correct mount is the one that keeps the load path rigid, repeatable, and within the pole and bracket’s rated limits.

 Vibration and Wind Load (EPA) Considerations

-A fixture’s Effective Projected Area (EPA) is the "sail area" it presents to the wind.
-The mount must be rated to handle the resultant force at the specific mounting height.
-At 30 feet, a 70mph wind gust creates significantly more stress on an arm mount than at 15 feet due to the increased oscillation of the pole.
+A fixture’s Effective Projected Area (EPA) is the “sail area” it presents to wind.
+The mount and pole must be rated to handle the resultant force at the installed height and wind speed design basis.
+Higher mounting heights increase pole deflection and oscillation, which amplifies fatigue—especially with arm mounts that create leverage.

 Mechanical Limitations of Slip Fitter Tenons

-Slip fitters rely on a 2⅜-inch tenon.
-While convenient for retrofits, they have specific mechanical risks:
+Slip fitters rely on a 2⅜-inch tenon interface.
+While convenient for retrofits, they have specific mechanical risks that must be managed with correct hardware, torque, and anti-rotation practices:

 Trunnion and Yoke Stress Points